virtuallynaman/Systemize-Google-Clock/README.md

 <strong>

 <div align="center">
-  This module systemizes the Google Clock by installing it inside /system/product/app and replaces the default MIUI Clock.
+  This Magisk module systemizes the Google Clock by installing it inside /system/product/app and replaces the default MIUI Clock.
 </div>
 <br>